saeedvfx/musings/content/ST Map Transforms.md

 ---
 Let's have some fun with STmaps!

-Remeber how we were able to use it to do [basic transforms](Compositing/ST%20Maps.md)?
+Remember how we were able to use it to do [basic transforms](STmaps)?

 Let's use a keymix and transform part of the STmap?